munificent/game-programming-patterns/book/dirty-flag.markdown

 * **If it's more fine-grained:**

-    Say we slap a dirty flag on each tiny plank of each deck.
+    Say you slap a dirty flag on each tiny plank of each deck.

-    * *You only process data that actually changed.* We'll send exactly the facets of the ship that were modified to the server.
+    * *You only process data that actually changed.* You'll send exactly the facets of the ship that were modified to the server.

-    * *When a lot of data changes, a larger number of dirty flags also need to be set.*

 * **If it's more coarse-grained:**

     Alternatively, we could associate a dirty bit with each deck.
-    Changing anything on that deck marks the entire deck <span name="swab">dirty</span>.
+    Changing anything on it marks the entire deck <span name="swab">dirty</span>.

     <aside name="swab">